Momentum-Team-11/team-kraken-js-movie-app/README.md

 ### The roles

+🚘 **The Driver**

-**The Driver** This person shares their screen and does the typing.
+This person shares their screen and does the typing.
 In this role, you are mainly a conduit for the ideas of the group, implementing what the Navigator asks you to.
 You are not generating code yourself.

+---

+🗺️ **The Navigator**

-**The Navigator** The navigator leads the way, making decisions based on the input of the group about what to do and giving direction about what to type to the driver.
+The navigator leads the way, making decisions based on the input of the group about what to do and giving direction about what to type to the driver.
 They may ask the scout and individual contributors for help as needed.

+---

+⚖️ **The Moderator**

-**The Moderator** The job of the moderator is to keep everyone focused and on track and be sure all voices are heard.
+The job of the moderator is to keep everyone focused and on track and be sure all voices are heard.
 This person leads the discussion, asks pertinent questions to generate ideas, and keeps things moving forward in cooperation with the Navigator.

+The moderator also keeps time so that roles can shift on schedule. ⏲️

+---

+🔭 **The Scout**

-**The Scout** This person is responsible for looking up syntax or documentation and may be asked to do that by anyone on the team.
+This person is responsible for looking up syntax or documentation and may be asked to do that by anyone on the team.
 They may also make suggestions for things to try if they come across relevant examples in the documentation.

+---

-**The Individual Contributors** These developers make suggestions and offer helpful advice as needed.
+👩🏽‍💻 👨🏻‍💻 👨🏿‍💻 👩🏼‍💻 **The Individual Contributors**

+These developers make suggestions and offer helpful advice as needed.
 The traffic controller may ask them directly for their input and moderate their contributions to the discussion.

-### Role assignments
+---
+### Switch roles in shifts

 We'll shift roles at 10-minute intervals.
 Each person will have a chance to occupy every role.
 When we reach the last shift, we will start over and repeat the cycle.